 The Student Activities Council (SAC) of Massachusetts College of Liberal Arts' mission is to entertain the campus through performances, concerts, and any activities you can think of, including an event every Saturday night.
 We are run by students for students, and we welcome event suggestions from anyone!
 If you are interesting in running, planning, or attending fun events, SAC is the club for you!

-Students for Sensible Drug Policy This club's purpose is to provide the MCLA community and the North Adams public with relevant and educational information about drugs and current drug policies.
+This club's purpose is to provide the MCLA community and the North Adams public with relevant and educational information about drugs and current drug policies.
 Its goal in doing so is to mobilize and empower young people to participate in the political process, push for sensible drug policies, and fight against harmful polices.
 In doing so, the club hopes to create a safer, more just society for everyone, paying special attention to those who re unfairly targeted by the war on drugs.

 The purpose of this club is to provide a place where people who like to play games of any kind can come and meet new people or bring friends to just have fun, try out new games, or play old favorites.